How to Quickly Disable Automatic Updates in WordPress

 There are a variety of WordPress plugins that can assist you in handling updates, but we will use the Easy Updates Manager plugin.

-At first, install and activate the plugin from Plugins → Add New section of WordPress dashboard.
+At first, install and activate the plugin from the Plugins → Add Plugin section of the WordPress dashboard.
+Refer to our dedicated tutorial to install and activate the plugin in WordPress.

 Use plugin to disable automatic updates